themarshallproject/dod1033/README.md

 In the ```data/dod_releases``` directory, you will find dated directories of the agency-level tactical data that the Pentagon has released.

-You must have [make](https://www.gnu.org/software/make/), Python and [virtualenv](https://virtualenv.pypa.io/en/latest/) installed on your machine.If you do, clone this repo from Github and then type two commands.
+You must have [make](https://www.gnu.org/software/make/), Python and [virtualenv](https://virtualenv.pypa.io/en/latest/) installed on your machine.
+If you do, clone this repo from Github and then type two commands.

 ```
 make download